 We are grateful to Carrie Conaway, Matthew Deninger, Elana McDermott, Alison Bagg, Pierre Lucien, and the staff of the Massachusetts Department of Elementary and Secondary Education and Boston area charter schools for facilitating the data access that made this project possible.
-Astrid Sandsor, Chris Torres, Samantha Eyler-Driscoll, and seminar and conference participants at the AEFP, IZA, the University of Arkansas, the University of Rochester, and University of Michigan provided helpful comments.
-Thanks also go to the City Fund for financial support for this project.
-Cohodes's contribution to the preparation of this manuscript was funded by a grant from the Research Council of Norway, Project Number 325245.
+Astrid Sandsør, Chris Torres, Samantha Eyler-Driscoll, and seminar and conference participants at the AEFP, Boston University, IZA, the University of Arkansas, the University of Michigan, and the University of Rochester provided helpful comments.
+Thanks also go to the City Fund and Blueprint Labs for financial support for this project.
+Cohodes’s contribution to the preparation of this manuscript was funded by a grant from the Research Council of Norway, Project Number 325245.
 Pineda was supported by the Institute of Education Sciences, U.S. Department of Education, through grant R305B200017 to Teachers College Columbia University.
 The opinions expressed are those of the authors and do not represent the views of the Institute of Education Sciences or the U.S. Department of Education.
 This research was deemed exempt from human subjects review by the Institutional Review Boards of Teachers College Columbia University and the University of Michigan.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 Sarah Cohodes